CloudLabsAI-Azure/Github-Copilot/Labfiles/Exercise-4.md

  - Proposing code fixes
  - Answering coding questions

-In this exercise, you will be installing GitHub Copilot Chat extension and you will be generating ARM and Terraform code with Copilot.
+In this exercise, you will perform two main tasks: first, you will install the GitHub Copilot Chat extension, and second, you will utilize Copilot to generate code in both ARM and Terraform.

 >**Disclaimer**: GitHub Copilot will automatically suggest an entire function body or code in grayed text.
 Examples of what you'll most likely see in this exercise, but the exact suggestion may vary.